 Video: Man walks away from stroke thanks to fast coordinated care

 During a stroke, the longer that blood flow is interrupted, the more brain cells die.
-Learn the signs of stroke at our stroke education site.

 Ken Smith’s stroke happened without warning.